jondscott21/Computer-Architecture/ls8/README.md

 * Make a list of files here.
 * Write a short 3-10-word description of what each file does.
+1. examples.
+A list of example outputs from the program depending on the input
+2. cpu.py is the file that defines what size/type programs that can run
+3. ls8 is the file that runs cpu.py
 * Note what has been implemented, and what hasn't.
+implimented:
+    load(), alu(), trace()
+not implimented:
+    self.ram, self.reg, self.pc, ram_read, ram_write, run(), hlt, ldi, prn
 * Read this whole file.
 * Skim the spec.